CC-Archived/flex-extensions/README.markdown

 * **InvalidationTracker**

-	Implements support for `[Invalidate("displaylist,properties,size")]` metadata on `[Bindable]` public properties as an alternative to the common pattern of writing custom get / set method pairs w/ backing variable and changed flags.
+	Implements support for `[Invalidate("displaylist,properties,size")]` metadata on `[Bindable]` public properties as an alternative to the common pattern of writing verbose boilerplate code to define custom get / set method pairs with a backing variable and changed flags.

 * **ImageUtil**